tiago-assis/Deep-Biomechanical-Interpolator/README.md

 ```

 ### 6. Follow the `README.md` instructions inside each numerically-ordered folder.
-This work follows a very specific pipeline that must be carefully set up and ran sequentially.
+This work follows a very specific pipeline that must be carefully set up and run sequentially.
 The `README.md` instructions present in the subdirectories of this repository should be read to achieve a high chance of success at reproducing the results.

 The main scripts run the code in batch, i.e., for every patient case inside a specified input directory.

-These tutorials assume that all the previous steps have been followed, the correct evironment is active, and the user is starting out in the main directory of the repository.
+These tutorials assume that all the previous steps have been followed, the correct environment is active, and the user is starting in the main directory of the repository.

 ## Contents
 An overview of the contents of each folder is given below:

-- [1_dataset_processing](1_dataset_processing/): contains the code to process the datasets and construct a organized directory with the required inputs ready for the biomechanical simulation pipeline.
+- [1_dataset_processing](1_dataset_processing/): contains the code to process the datasets and construct an organized directory with the required inputs ready for the biomechanical simulation pipeline.
   - [1.1_remind](1_dataset_processing/1.1_remind/): specific code for the ReMIND dataset
     - [process_remind_data.py](1_dataset_processing/1.1_remind/process_remind_data.py): finds the tumor segmentations and corresponding image volumes for each case of ReMIND, converts DICOM files to NIfTI and NRRD, predicts a brain segmentation using [SynthSeg](https://github.com/BBillot/SynthSeg), and saves it in an organized output structure.
     - [edit_remind_masks.py](1_dataset_processing/1.1_remind/edit_remind_masks.py): manipulates and edits tumor and brain segmentations to generate a brain surface model with [3D Slicer](https://www.slicer.org/).
 Automatically called while running `process_remind_data.py`.
-    - [remind_config.json](1_dataset_processing/1.1_remind/remind_config.json): configuration file required to set up prior to running the scripts in this folder; contains the paths for executables, scripts, and input/output directories.
+    - [remind_config.json](1_dataset_processing/1.1_remind/remind_config.json): configuration file required to set up before running the scripts in this folder; contains the paths for executables, scripts, and input/output directories.
   - [1.2_upenn](1_dataset_processing/1.2_upenn/): specific code for the UPENN-GBM dataset
     - [process_upenn_data.py](1_dataset_processing/1.2_upenn/process_upenn_data.py): similar to the previous script for ReMIND, but tailored for the UPENN-GBM directory structure and image formats.
     - [edit_upenn_masks.py](1_dataset_processing/1.1_remind/edit_remind_masks.py): similar to the previous script for ReMIND, but tailored for the UPENN-GBM directory structure and image formats.